MM-SEAL: A Large-scale Video Dataset of Multi-person Multi-grained Spatio-temporally Action Localization

-For \textit{complex activity detection}, we conduct comparative experiments with two configurations, whose results are shown in Table~\ref{table:task23}.
-In the first group of experiments, we convert raw videos to 15fps each.
-Then, we adopt the released checkpoint of TSP model to extract video features with windows of \textit{size}=16, \textit{stride}=2.
-TSP model is trained on ActivityNet-1.3 to get complex activities features.
+We conduct comparative experiments with two configurations, whose results are shown in Table~\ref{table:task23}.
+We adopt the released checkpoint of TSP model to extract video features with windows of \textit{size}=16, \textit{stride}=2.
 In each window, we use 2fps bounding boxes to extract person features by an ROI layer \cite{he2017mask}.
-The final tubelet feature is termed as TSP-T. This configuration obtains 82.92\% mAP in top50 categories and 49.71\% top200 mAP.
-For the second group of experiments, we concatenate TSP-T and Slowfast-T, obtaining two-stream features as the input.
-Under this configuration, the experiment obtains 83.85\% mAP in top50 categories and 50.47\% top200 mAP, bringing a mAP gain of 0.76\%.
-Experiments demonstrate that the model learns well from TSP Feature.
-What's more, we observe that learning the features of atomic actions is helpful for complex activity localization task in tubelet level.
+The final tubelet feature is termed as TSP-T. This configuration obtains 67.66\% mAP in top120 categories.
+On the other hand, we adopt Slowfast-T(atomic action feature) as auxiliary features. we concatenate TSP-T and Slowfast-T, obtaining two-stream features as the input for Faster-TAD.
+Under this configuration, the experiment obtains 68.93\% mAP in top120 categories, bringing a mAP gain of 1.27\%.
+Experiments demonstrate that learning the features of atomic actions is helpful for complex activity localization task.